-The Office for Equal Opportunities is assigned to the Ministry of Family Affairs and Equal Opportunities.
+The Office for Equal Opportunities is subordinated to the government (Ministry of Society as of March 2013).
 It is committed to promoting equal opportunities in the following areas: equality between women and men, disability, migration and integration (including race and ethnic origin), social discrimination, and sexual orientation.
 The main focus of the law (AEWM) is clearly gender equality.
 Other grounds of discrimination are not explicitly mentioned in the law.
 Nevertheless, the government has mandated the Office to deal also with other grounds of discrimination, to raise awareness, and to combat discrimination in any field.